dimays/harbor/README.md

 ## Templates

-* `dev-template` – Lightweight base Python project
+- `dev-template` – Lightweight base Python project
-* `dev-template-django` – Python Django project template
-* `dev-template-dbt` – dbt project template
+- `dev-template-dbt` – dbt project template
-* `dev-template-ctk` – CustomTkinter GUI project template
+- `dev-template-ctk` – CustomTkinter GUI project template

 ## Notes

-* The `projects/` directory is **gitignored** in Harbor.
+- The `projects/` directory is **gitignored** in Harbor.
 This keeps the monorepo lightweight while allowing each project to maintain its own repository and remote.
-* Harbor ensures consistent structure and tooling across all personal projects.
+- Harbor ensures consistent structure and tooling across all personal projects.